 Increasing service demand and decreasing funding capabilities lead the City of Bellevue to seek innovative ways to maintain existing parks and facilities and to increase recreation opportunities.
-Developing partnerships with other public agencies, the school districts, and private for-profit and non-profit organizations will help meet increased demands for service.
-In addition, partnerships enable Parks & Community Services to serve a broader clientele, offer new services, and provide existing services more effectively than could be provided individually.
+Developing partnerships with other public agencies, school districts, and private forprofit and non-profit organizations will help meet increased demands for service.
+In addition, partnerships enable partnerships enable Bellevue Parks & Community Services to serve a broader clientele, offer new services, and provide existing services more effectively than could be provided individually.